ligius-/DieselTuningBox/README.md

 - S - saves the config to EEPROM
 - L - loads the config from EEPROM, overwriting the current one

 By default the module starts disabled, outputing the unmodified ADC input.
-See blog post for details, the input and output impedance still need some work as the car expect very specific values.
+See blog post for details, the input and output impedance still need some work as the car expects very specific values.

+The .ods file in this repository is the spreadsheet used for visualising and generating the configuration command.